What Are Malaysian People Like?

 Normally the first words of a new language you learn are probably swear words.

-When faced with a very frustrating situation, Malaysians spew throw out many dirty words faster than you can say, “Chee Cheong Fun, Kari Mai Fun.”
+When faced with a very frustrating situation, Malaysians spew many dirty words faster than you can say, “Chee Cheong Fun, Kari Mai Fun.”

 Which are incidentally noodle dishes.

-You can be discussing ay subject under the sun.
+You can discuss any subject under the sun.

 The “Agak-Agak” Method